 Applying for an overseas grant

-The Overseas Grants Programme for 2019 is NOW OPEN.
+The Overseas Grant Programme for 2019 is now closed and will re-open in January 2020.

 We fund overseas work in all continents which seek to enable people to address the basic needs of their communities.
 Our total annual overseas grant budget is £90,000 and grants awarded are from £2,000 to £10,000.
 All applications must come from UK registered charities.